 "Go inside and listen to your body because your body will never lie to you.
 Your mind will play tricks, but the way you feel in your heart and in your guts, is the truth."
 Don Miguel Ruiz

-Living Mindfully means being aware, aware and fully present in our life.
-Rather than being on 'autopilot' body in one place and mind in another, we are fully and authentically present in the moment, just as it is.
+Living Mindfully means being aware and fully present in our life.
+Rather than being on 'autopilot' where the body is in one place and mind in another, we are fully and authentically present in the moment, just as it is.
 What we say and what we do are in alignment with our true nature.

 Mindfulness and Meditation practices allow us to: